linaro-swg/optee_android_manifest/README.md

 images.
 After modifying and rebuilding Android, it is only necessary to flash *boot*, *system*, *cache*, and *userdata*.
 If you aren't modifying the kernel, *boot* is not necessary, either.

+This directory contains a prebuilt trusted firmware image `fip.bin`.
+If you wish to build the trusted os from source, follow the steps in the **Build the bootloader firmware (fip.bin)** section above.

 ## 6. Running xtest